letired/eduassist/README.md

 * Simple - no bloated features.
 Get started right away.
 Quick statistics on your student's performance without any prior configuration.
 * Free - we wanted to build a piece of software that could help low-income teachers, not to make a profit.

+### Test:
+Wanna check it out with a dummy account?
+Feel free to login with these credentials:
+* Login: `spencer@teacher.com`
+* Password: `password`
+Just like a national park - please it like you found it!
+We'll be setting up guest user account system shortly.

 ### Contribute:
 We'd love to collaborate with software developers of any skill level to help bring the best experience to our users.
 Please don't hesitate to jump onboard!